Neighborhoods of Hartford, Connecticut: Southwest

 South West is a predominantly residential neighborhood at the southwestern corner of the city, adjoining the towns of Wethersfield, Newington and West Hartford.
 Cedar Hill Cemetery, which was designed by landscape architect Jacob Weidenmann is located in Southwest.

 The eastern boundary of the neighborhood is Fairfield Avenue, which runs along a natural ridge of land that is 159 feet above the Connecticut River and was once promoted as the "highest elevation in Hartford."
 The road was considered to be the main thoroughfare to Wethersfield and attracted leisure drivers with its sweeping vistas eastward and westward.
 In 1874 the Hartford Courant reported, "[Fairfield Avenue] commands from almost every rod of its entire distance a view of the Connecticut valley on the east and the fine stretch of country lying on the west—a most sightly and beautiful landscape in either direction.
 It will make altogether the longest direct drive with unobstructed outlooks, and the most attractive too, that we have in Hartford, and that is saying a good deal...."

 While there are houses on Fairfield Avenue that date from the nineteenth century, the majority of the single and multi-family houses in the South West neighborhood were built between the 1940s–1960s.
 Recognizable patterns of American vernacular architecture predominate in the South West, including small colonial revival and cape cop designs, and there is a large degree of variability in house and lot size.

 The most notable landmarks in the neighborhood are the beautiful Hyland Park and Cedar Hill Cemetery.
 Hyland Park, an old stone quarry site, was acquired by the City of Hartford in 1907 and, with its neighbor Rocky Ridge Park, was opened in 1911.
 Cedar Hill Cemetery is an exemplary landscape-park style open space.
 Laid out by landscape architects Jacob Weidenmann and Fredrick Law Olmsted, the chapel, gatehouse and several monuments were designed by George Keller.
 Several notables are buried at Cedar Hill, among them J.P.
-Morgan, Samuel Colt, the Galludets, and poet Wallace Stevens.
+Morgan, Samuel Colt, the Galludets, Gideon Welles, and poet Wallace Stevens.
 Forster Heights Playground and Park, in the most southern portion of the neighborhood, also borders Cedar Hill Cemetery.